4 Keys to Leveraging Technology for Law Firm Growth

 Now that you know more about the 4 Keys to Leveraging Technology for Law Firm Growth, click to read our comprehensive discussion about the 4 key considerations for law firm growth and succession planning.

-Set up a time convenient to your schedule to talk meet with an Esquire Bank senior relationship manager to discuss your law firm’s growth assessment, your firm’s needs, and how you can leverage the value of your contingent case inventory with Esquire Bank’s case cost financing.
+Set up a time convenient to your schedule to talk meet with an Esquire Bank Business Development Officer to discuss your law firm’s growth assessment, your firm’s needs, and how you can leverage the value of your contingent case inventory with Esquire Bank’s case cost financing.

 For more on Esquire Bank’s expertise in spurring growth for law firms, please see our resources portal, Lawyer IQ, where there are resources on growing your business, financing for law firms, marketing strategy best practices, and more.